The best price for motorcycle insurance in Illinois is at Nationwide, at an average of $457 per year. That's 38% less than the state average.

 If you're 16 or 17 years old, you must take both the approved education course and the skill test.
 If you don't currently have a regular Illinois driver's license, you'll also need to pass the basic written test and vehicle test for that certification before earning your class M endorsement for motorcycles.

-Our search for the best motorcycle insurance in Illinois began with 1,145 quotes collected for 235 addresses in the state.
-All quotes were for a 45-year-old male rider and a 2019 Harley-Davidson FLHX Street Glide.
+Our search for the best motorcycle insurance in Illinois began with 306 quotes collected for addresses all over the state.
+All quotes were for a 45-year-old male rider and a 2021 Harley-Davidson FLHX Street Glide.
 The rider was also a married homeowner who had 20 years' motorcycle experience — all factors that can affect your own quote in different ways.